casimcdaniels/made-in-america/src/content/jobs/industrial/nurse-women-only-white-preferred.md

   - Must accept low pay and harsh working conditions
 filters: {"gender":"female","race":"white","minAge":21,"maxAge":35,"education":"college","experience":"some","union":false,"maritalStatus":"single"}
 ---
-Nursing position in hospital.
-Free female labor - this is 'women's work,' suited to female nature (caring, nurturing).
-Men are doctors, women are nurses - that's the natural order.
-White women preferred for white patients - colored women may work colored wards only (segregation is required).
-Daily duties: Work 12-hour shifts, sometimes 16 if short-staffed.
-Change bedpans - the smell will make you gag.
-Bathe patients, change dressings, empty drainage bags.
-Lift patients - your back will be destroyed by age 40.
-Deal with doctors' orders - never question, just obey.
-Work nights, weekends, holidays - no exceptions.
-Watch patients die - you'll see death daily.
-Deal with families - comfort them, but don't get emotional.
-White patients get better care, better rooms - colored patients are in basement, get less attention.
-Must be unmarried - if you marry, you're expected to resign (husband should support you).
-If you get pregnant, you're fired immediately.
-Age 21-35 only - after 35, you're 'too old' for this work.
-Colored nurses work colored wards only - that's hospital policy, not our choice.
+WANTED: Registered Nurses for Hospital Work.
+City Hospital seeks qualified women for nursing positions.
+Nursing is considered women's work, suited to the female nature, while men serve as doctors.
+White women are preferred for white patient wards, while colored women may apply for colored patient wards only, as segregation is required by hospital policy.

+Duties include: Changing bedpans; bathing patients; changing dressings; emptying drainage bags; lifting and moving patients; following doctors' orders; and providing comfort to patients and their families.
+Nurses must work 12-hour shifts, sometimes extending to 16 hours when short-staffed, including nights, weekends, and holidays.

+Salary is $3,800 per year.
+Applicants must have a nursing degree or certificate and must be between the ages of 21 and 35 years.
+Nurses must be unmarried or willing to resign immediately upon marriage, as it is expected that husbands will provide for their wives.
+Nurses who become pregnant will be dismissed immediately.

+Colored nurses will be assigned to colored patient wards only, in accordance with hospital policy and segregation requirements.